MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-financials-data-source-powerbi.md

     If you have a Power BI Pro licence, you can share the report to others, directly from your Power BI service.
 For more information, see [Power BI - Share a dashboard or report](/power-bi/collaborate-share/service-share-dashboards#share-a-dashboard-or-report).

-## How to develop cross-company or cross-environment Power BI reports
+## <a name="how-to-develop-cross-company-or-cross-environment-power-bi-reports"></a>How to develop cross-company or cross-environment Power BI reports

 The [!INCLUDE[prod_short](includes/prod_short.md)] API endpoints all have the prefix `https://api.businesscentral.dynamics.com/v2.0/<environment_name>/api/v2.0` followed by `/companies({company_id})/accounts({id})` (here we use the `accounts` API as an illustration).
 You can use this structure to create PowerQuery queries that load data for multiple companies or multiple environments if the user who is reading data can access them.